220118-Reston-NET/TuanAnh-Nguyen-P0/README.md

 string _connectionString = configuration.GetConnectionString(key);

 /** Where
-jsonfilename - your json name you just created above. key - name of the key in ConnectionStrings.
+jsonfilename - your json file name you just created above. key - name of the key in ConnectionStrings.
 **/